MichalBialek01/MichalBialek01/README.md

       <a href="https://github.com/MichalBialek01/university-algorithms-project-1">university-algorithms-project-1</a>
     </td>
     <td>
       Implementation and performance analysis of sorting algorithms: Merge Sort, Quicksort, Introspective Sort, and Bucket Sort, using a Kaggle dataset of movie reviews.
+Additionally, the project explores performance measurement in JVM-based languages, covering time measurement granularity, compiler optimization, JVM warm-up, and the use of the Java Microbenchmark Harness (JMH) framework
     </td>
   </tr>
   <tr>